Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

 These actors may extend this hierarchy by having their own children, like LongStringActor, WalkerActor, etc.

-To improve performance, target-scoped actors are created lazily.
+To improve performance, tab-scoped actors are created lazily.
 The target actor lists the actor ID for each one, but the actor modules aren't actually loaded and instantiated at that point.
-Once the first request for a given target-scoped actor is received by the server, that specific actor is instantiated just in time to service the request.
+Once the first request for a given tab-scoped actor is received by the server, that specific actor is instantiated just in time to service the request.